January 16, 2017

 The Knee Defender has been around for a decade, and the whole to-recline-or-not-to-recline debate is at least as old, but a pair of recent in-flight altercations has re-heated the controversy, spawning a slew of rants, op-eds and blog posts on economy class etiquette.

-And if and when you do recline, please do it slowly so that you don’t spill the person’s beverage, break his kneecaps or crush his laptop.
-I can’t believe that more computers aren’t destroyed from being pinched between between the tray table and seat-back.
-“Assault recliners” is my term for those passengers who come hauling back at full speed with no warning, leaving you but a split-second to save your laptop from this deadly nutcracker, and/or upending your coffee.
+And when you do recline, do it gently.
+Remember that the person behind you may have items on his or her tray table, and that tray table is (in most cases) attached to your seat.
+This a particular hazard for laptops, as the screen can become pinched between the table and the upper cushion of the seat-back as it reclines.
+“Assault recliners” is my term for those passengers who come hauling back at full speed with no warning, leaving you but a split-second to save your computer from this deadly nutcracker, and/or upending your coffee.

 Several airlines — Cathay Pacific is one — have avoided the problem altogether by installing shell-style seats in which, rather than tipping backwards, the seat pan slides forward, so that even when fully reclined they do not interfere with the space behind you.
 It’s a nice idea, but many passengers, me among them, find these seats uncomfortable.